engrvip123/IHP-AnalogAcademy/modules/module_1_bandgap_reference/part_3_layout/layout_tutorial.md

 - **Pins (`.iopin`)**: Specifies external connection points for the subcircuit.
 - **End Markers (`.ends`, `.end`)**: Marks the beginning and end of the subcircuit and netlist.

-We will also explore the use of CDL (Cadence Design Language) netlists for LVS later in the tutorial.

 ### Creating the Device Gallery